lambdacms/lambdacms/README.md

 You can now procede by creating a repository for your newly created extension.
 You might also want to remove the `create` script, as you no longer need it.

+In case you want to publish your extension, you probebly want to edit your extension's cabal file.

 # License